BlueBrain/Brayns/python/doc/source/examples_service.rst

 Launch Brayns backend from Python
 =================================

-Launcher
+Service
 --------

-The `Launcher` class of the Python API can be used to start a braynsService backend instance programmatically.
+The `Service` class of the Python API can be used to start a braynsService backend instance programmatically.
 It is basically a wrapper around the command line, that is why an executable of braynsService is required to use it.

-By default the executable taken by the launcher is `braynsService` so it must be in the system PATH.
+By default the executable taken by the service is `braynsService` so it must be in the system PATH.

 On BB5 running the following command line will add `braynsService` to the PATH.